-In the well-known American study "The Endowed Progress Effect" it becomes clear how powerful a loyalty program can be when you respond to (unconscious) motivations.
+In the well-known American study "The Endowed Progress Effect" it becomes clear how powerful a loyalty program can be when you respond to both conscious and subconscious motivations.

 In this experiment, 300 visitors to a local car wash all received a stamp card.
 Every time they had their car washed, they got a stamp.
 A full stamp card meant a free wash.

 They were divided into two groups: the first group was given an empty stamp card with 8 empty squares.
-The second group, a stamp card with 10 squares, of which 2 were already stamped.
+The second group received a stamp card with 10 squares, of which 2 were already stamped.
 Can you guess what happened?